alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 * Industry research labs are not identical and my experience may not be typical.
 * This is specific to machine learning PhDs.
 ML is in a very unique position that doesn't generalize to other fields.
 Extrapolate with caution.
+* 2015-2016 was a crazy year for deep learning.
+AlphaGo had just won against Lee Sedol, OpenAI was founded, and companies were going crazy on hiring.
+I personally think I was very lucky to get the offer I did - Google had never done an AI residency before so it was less competitive.
+I'm not sure I would have gotten in if I applied 1 year later, and things would be very different if I had done a generic SWE job instead.

 Desire to do a PhD